vlitejs/vlite/README.md

 - [**Provider API**](./src/providers/README.md) - Use the available providers or create your own.
 - [**Plugin API**](./src/plugins/README.md) - Use the available plugins or create your own.
 - [**Events**](#Events) - Standardized events for all web browsers and providers.
+- **Autoload API** - Youtube and Vimeo API are automatically loaded by their provider.
 - **Subtitles** - Supports multiple subtitle tracks (VTT).
 - **Picture-in-Picture** - Supports Picture-in-Picture API.
 - **Playsinline** - Supports the `playsinline` attribute.